Search by Keyword

 With the shorter set lists of 1963, they put aside "Kansas City" for the time being.
 The only known performances of the song this year were for BBC radio on August 6th, as detailed above under "Recording History," and one other BBC radio broadcast on May 18th, 1964.

 Then, near the end of their first extensive US tour in 1964, they were cajoled into adding another show to their hectic schedule.
-This show was to be in none other than Kansas City, Missouri.
-Even though Charles O. Finley (owner of the Kansas City Athletics) kept getting turned down by Brian Epstein, he convinced them to add the date September 17th for a Kansas City show by offering them $150,000 - the largest amount ever paid for a single performance up to that point in history.
+This show was to be in none other than Kansas City, Missouri at the Municipal Stadium.
+Even though Charles Finley (owner of Kansas City Athletics) kept getting turned down by Brian Epstein, he convinced them to add the date September 17th for a Kansas City show by offering them $150,000 - the largest amount ever paid for a single performance up to that point in history.

 Since Chuck Finley was supplying such an enormous fee, he decided to ask The Beatles to perform more than their usual eleven songs.
 John Lennon said no. Even when more money was offered, Lennon still refused, saying, "Chuck, you shouldn't have spent so much money on us."
 Nonetheless, The Beatles did add one song to the show, starting things off with McCartney's favorite song "Kansas City/Hey-Hey-Hey-Hey!," which resulted in a fantastic reception from the audience.
 This performance, no doubt, led to their proper recording of the song in EMI studios a month later.